bmrb-io/PyNMRSTAR/README.md

 Python versions supported: 3.6, 3.7, and 3.8

-Previous python versions (back to 2.6) are supported by the v2 branch (version 2.x releases on PyPI)
+Previous python versions (back to 2.6) are supported by the v2 branch (version 2.x releases on PyPI) - using that branch is explained in the section below.

+### Version 3 released
+Note that the recently released version 3 has some backwards-incompatible changes, but also comes with some major improvements.
+Specifically:

+1. Type annotations for all functions and classes
+2. Classes are broken out into their own files
+3. More consistent method naming in a few places
+4. A lot of minor improvements and cleanup

+As much as possible, old method and functions have been preserved with a DeprecationWarning to help you migrate to version 3.
+Using an editor like PyCharm will show where your code using the PyNMR-STAR v2 library may be using deprecated methods/functions or have other incompatibilities with version 3.

+If you do not have the time to make the minor changes that may be needed to start working with version 3, you can continue using the version 2 branch, which will no longer receive updates, but will still have any major bugs fixed.
+To do that, either checkout the v2 branch from GitHub, or if using PyPI, simply specify `pynmrstar<=3` rather than `pynmrstar` when using `pip install` or a `requirements.txt` file.

 ## Overview